 Write Down Everything You Know About Them, And Make Sure It’s Accurate

-Family Tracing Searches for long lost family begin by writing down their last known location and any other relevant information before you lost contact.
+Family Tracing Searches for long-lost families begin by writing down their last known location and any other relevant information before you lost contact.
 Ideally, you’ll have their current name (this can change due to marriage, deed poll, and even religious reasons), their previous address, phone numbers, place of work, date of birth or age and where they went to college or university, but you don’t need all of it.

-Before even beginning the task of finding and tracing long lost family, it’s essential to ensure that the information you have about them is accurate.
-Starting off with the wrong information can lead to frustration and a lack of progress, so it’s always worth double checking that you have the correct information.
+Before even beginning the task of finding and tracing long-lost families, it’s essential to ensure that the information you have about them is accurate.
+Starting off with the wrong information can lead to frustration and a lack of progress, so it’s always worth double-checking that you have the correct information.

 Search On Genealogy Websites

 Thanks to advances in family tracing technology, the price of mapping out a person’s DNA has fallen exponentially.
 The average cost of reading a human genome is down from hundreds of millions of pounds to under a thousand in the space of a decade.